Skip to main content

 I have no idea how scholars don't find contradictions in the teachings of Geeta and the rules of all powerful deities.
 It is anything but absurd.
 How do you love yet retain your identity?
 Do I risk my unborn who is yet to be conceived or bow down to a stone that itself brings me a negative aura?

 Even if it is all true, it simply feels alien.
-Falling in love with my kind of man in a home soil that feels foreign is definitely a crossroad where I lost my faith.
+Falling in love with my kind of man in a town that feels foreign is a crossroad where I lost my faith.
 Even though Arjun's friend vowed for the path of devotion, maybe path of knowledge is actually the one for me.
-Hopefully if nothing else, this will shape my calling.
+Hopefully if nothing else, this will someday shape my calling.

 Comments